-The directors and staff of the academy are committed to providing an inclusive range of high quality learning opportunities for everyone involved with the school and Community.
-We will ensure that everyone has an equal opportunity to access the full range of provision available in PSHCE and will actively seek to remove barriers to learning and participation.
+The directors and staff of the academy are committed to providing an inclusive range of high-quality learning opportunities for everyone involved with the school and Community.
+We will ensure that everyone has an equal opportunity to access the full range of provision available in Personal Development and will actively seek to remove barriers to learning and participation.
 The teaching and learning, achievements, attitudes and well-being of every child are important.
 We follow the necessary regulations to ensure that we take the experiences and needs of all our children into account when planning for learning.

-Teaching PSHCE to Children With Special Needs
+Teaching Personal Development to Children with Special Needs

-At our school we teach PSHCE to all children, whatever their ability.
-PSHCE forms part of the school curriculum policy to provide a broad and balanced education to all children.
-Through our PSHCE teaching we provide learning opportunities that enable all pupils to make progress.
+At our school we teach to all children, whatever their ability.
+Personal Development forms part of the school curriculum policy to provide a broad and balanced education to all children.
+Through our teaching we provide learning opportunities that enable all pupils to make progress.
 We do this by setting suitable learning challenges and responding to each child's different needs through differentiated activities.
-Assessment against the National Curriculum allows us to consider each child's attainment and progress against expected levels.
+Assessment allows us to consider each child's attainment and progress against expected.